buildo/react-components/src/Panel/README.md

 # Panel

-## A simple panel with header.
+A simple panel with header.
 It can be collapsable or not, docked or floating.

+## Props
 |Name|Type|Default|Description|
 |----|----|-------|-----------|
 | **type** | <code>enum("docked-top"&#124;"docked-left"&#124;"docked-right"&#124;"docked-bottom"&#124;"floating")</code> |  | **required**.
 Docked-top &#124; docked-left &#124; docked-right &#124; docked-bottom &#124; floating |